SHARP-EATMAN

 Eucera (Former Tetraloniella) Species of the Lower Rio Grande Valley

-Wilmatte's Long-horned Bee
+Wilmatte's Longhorn Bee

 Eucera (Xenoglossodes) wilmattae